AWIPEV Base, DE+FR

 Permits and licenses depend on the specific fieldwork and are regulated by the rules and regulations for fieldwork on Svalbard, defined by the Norwegian Government.

 All participants need to be trained for their specific type of fieldwork.
 The station staff is only responsible for a general introduction.
-Anybody working outside the town-limits of Ny-Alesund is required to carry a rifle and flare gun for polar bear protection.https://www.awipev.eu/practical-info/safety-hse/
+Anybody working outside the town-limits of Ny-Ă…lesund is required to carry a rifle and flare gun for polar bear protection.
+See details at https://www.awipev.eu/practical-info/safety-hse/Â

-Specific fieldwork (drones, diving etc. may require addition permits and certification).
+Specific fieldwork (drones, diving etc.) may require addition permits and certification.

 Medical guidelines

-All expedition participants have to send a medical questionnaire which will be assessed by AWI medical staff.
+For AWI:Â All expedition participants have to send a medical questionnaire which will be assessed by AWI medical staff.
 In case of issues, medical tests can be required.
-For field stays longer than 4 weeks a medical examination is necessary.Â
+For field stays longer than 4 weeks a medical examination is necessary.

-All expedition participants must carry out medical examinations in agreement with the TAAF medical service (Terres Australes et Antarctiques Françaises).ÂÂ
+For IPEV: All expedition participants must carry out medical examinations in agreement with the TAAF medical service (Terres Australes et Antarctiques Françaises).